Posted Thu, Aug 29, 2024

-After arriving in Raleigh, I worked on wrapping up my prep for the symposiums I was going to be a part of - moderating is hard work!
-It takes hours of time to research the topic and panelists, gather information, put together slides.
-It often involves meeting with the panels in advance to make sure I'm highlighting the right things, allowing each person and company to shine, and crafting my questions to stimulate a discussion rather than simply a basic Q&A.
+After arriving in Raleigh, I worked on wrapping up my prep for the symposiums I was going to be a part of - moderating is harder than it looks.
+It takes hours of time to research the topics and panelists, gather supporting information, and put together a presentation.
+It often involves meeting with the panelists in advance to make sure I'm highlighting the right things, allowing each person and company to shine; and crafting my questions to stimulate discussion, rather than simply a basic Q&A.

 Wednesday was the busiest day of the week.
 I moderated two talks, beginning with “Real World Circularity: Stitching a Sustainable Future in the Textile Industry” with Shane O'Toole, Bob Carswell, and Sean (Hsun-Cheng) Su.
 I loved learning about how each company is collaborating across the supply chain to work towards more circular, sustainable materials, as well as acknowledging the challenges faced with various feed stocks.
 We even discussed the issue of "green washing", and while it can be real, often discourages brands from even putting forth the effort.
 We agree - this is a Progress over Perfection initiative and all forward movement in this space is a positive to our industry, and to the world.